kejiahp/kejiahp/README.md

 ## Hi, I'm [kejiahp](https://www.linkedin.com/in/morenikeji-popoola) (Morenikeji Elijah Popoola)

-I'm a software developer from Nigeria.
+I'm an experienced software developer from Nigeria.

 I like to build things with distributed systems, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), Mobile Applications, modern backend APIs, and modern frontend frameworks.